harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/gad-7-vs-scared.md

 |     8 | If you checked any problems, how difficult have they made it for you to do your work, take care of things at home, or get along with other people? |

 As an added convenience, Harmony's platform allows researchers to select instruments directly from its database or they can simply upload their selected instruments in PDF format.
 In essence, GAD-7 vs SCARED comparison benefits greatly from Harmony.
-Through a user-friendly interface and innovative technology, Harmony streamlines and objectifies the process of comparing psychological research instruments.
+Through a user-friendly interface and innovative technology, Harmony streamlines and objectifies the process of comparing psychology research instruments.
 Whether it is about comparing predefined tools like GAD-7 and SCARED or user-specified ones, Harmony delivers consistency and efficiency at your fingertips.